-Sometimes, the rules outlined above are too strict to get Ardour to do what you want.
+Sometimes, the rules outlined above are too strict to get Ardour to consider regions as corresponding.
 Regions may have been trimmed to slightly different lengths, or positioned slightly differently, and this will cause Ardour to not select regions in other grouped tracks.

-In this case, change Edit > Preferences > Editor > Regions in active edit groups are edited together: to whenever they overlap in time.
-With this option enabled, regions in different tracks will be considered equivalent for the purposes of selection if they overlap.
+In this case, changing Edit > Preferences > Editor > Regions in active edit groups are edited together: to whenever they overlap in time will allow regions in different tracks to be considered equivalent for the purposes of selection if they overlap.
 This is much more flexible and will cover almost all of the cases that the fixed rules above might make cumbersome.